Tyler courthouse shooting: Pursuit and Arroyo's death

 Officers from the Tyler Police Department, including Officer Wayne Allen was operating the pursuit vehicle with Sergeant Rusty Jacks, a trained sniper armed with a Colt AR-15 rifle, as his passenger, soon arrived on the scene.
-After more than 116 rounds had been fired, Arroyo attempted to flee and a pursuit ensued.
+After 116 rounds had been fired outside the courthouse, 66 by Arroyo, 5 by Mark Alan Wilson, and 45 by police, the assailant attempted to flee and a pursuit ensued.
 The pursuit continued from the city streets of Tyler to a nearby highway.

 At the terminus of the pursuit, Arroyo fired at the vehicle of Deputy Sheriff John Smith who had pulled closely behind Arroyo's truck during the pursuit.
 After taking fire, Deputy Smith returned fire with his vehicle still in motion and used his patrol car to ram Arroyo's truck.
 Arroyo stopped his vehicle, exited it, and attempted to fire upon Smith, whose patrol car had essentially come to a stop on the passenger side of Arroyo's truck after ramming it.
 Smith sped away to avoid Arroyo's shots and gunfire from other law enforcement officers, leaving Officers Allen and Jacks in the direct line of fire.
 With Arroyo now out of his vehicle, Sgt.
 Rusty Jacks exited Officer Allen's vehicle and fired five shots from his rifle, hitting Arroyo in the back of the head and killing him instantly as he attempted to get back into his vehicle.